-If you return to work for at least 6 continuous months and become totally disabled again from the same or related cause, this is a new period of disability and the covered person must complete a new waiting period before benefits are payable.
+If you return to work for at least 6 continuous months and become totally disabled again from the same or related cause, this is a new period of disability and the covered person must complete a new waiting period of 28 days before benefits are payable.

-or federal income taxes or payroll taxes incurred by the member
+- State or federal income taxes or payroll taxes incurred by the member;

-The cost of equipment or merchandise of any kind including books, periodicals,
+- The cost of equipment or merchandise of any kind including books, periodicals, stamps, or photocopying;

-payments which fall due before the end of the waiting period
+- Interest payments which fall due before the end of the waiting period;

-of your immediate family or for a person employed to perform your duties
+- Salaries of your immediate family or for a person employed to perform your duties; or

-Overhead expenses incurred more than 3 months after the covered person's death
+- Expenses incurred more than 3 months after the covered person's death.

-Will benefits be paid for disability resulting from pre-existing conditions?
+Will benefits be paid for a disability resulting from pre-existing conditions?

-Benefits will not be paid for a disability caused by pre-existing conditions (conditions which existed prior to being insured by this insurance) for which treatment, including medications or prescriptions, was rendered or charges were incurred within six months before the effective date of insurance.
-However, pre-existing conditions are covered after six consecutive months (one year for mental illness or emotional disorder) has elapsed where no treatment has been rendered or charges incurred for the condition (this includes medication or prescriptions.)
+Benefits will not be paid for a disability caused by pre-existing conditions (conditions which existed prior to being insured by this insurance) for which treatment, including medications or prescriptions, was rendered or charges were incurred within 6 months before the effective date of insurance.
+However, pre-existing conditions are covered after 6 consecutive months (one year for mental illness or emotional disorder) has elapsed where no treatment has been rendered or charges incurred for the condition (this includes medications or prescriptions).